Once a Thief (1991 film)

-Once a Thief (縱橫四海; Literal Title: Criss-Cross Over Four Seas) is a 1991 Hong Kong heist comedy film directed by John Woo, who also wrote the screenplay with Janet Chun and Clifton Ko.
+Once a Thief (縱橫四海; Literal Title: Criss-Cross Over Four Seas) is a 1991 Hong Kong heist action comedy film directed by John Woo, who also wrote the screenplay with Janet Chun and Clifton Ko.
 The film stars Chow Yun-fat, Leslie Cheung, Cherie Chung, Kenneth Tsang and Paul Chu.
-The film was released on 2 February 1991.
+The film was released theatrically in Hong Kong on 2 February 1991, before the lucrative Chinese Lunar New Year holiday season begins.

 Plot

-The story is about three orphans and their two father figures.
-They are taken in by both a wealthy crime boss which leads to their close friendship, and a kind police officer.
-Nevertheless, the trio grows up learning high-tech methods of theft and specialise in stealing treasured paintings.
-After a heist in France goes awry, Red Bean Pudding is thought to be dead and James takes his place as Red Bean's lover.
-However, Pudding returns in a wheelchair, and the group begins planning their next heist for themselves, fall out of favour with Chow, and various complications and gun battles ensue.
+James (Leslie Cheung), Red Bean Pudding (Chow Yun-Fat) and Red Bean (Cherie Chung) are three orphans raised by crime lord Boss Chow (Kenneth Tsang), and grow up to become high-end art thieves.
+Boss Chow directs the three to steal a cursed painting located in France.

+After the heist in France goes awry, Red Bean Pudding is thought to be dead, and James and Red Bean start a relationship.
+James finds out that the cursed painting heist was a ploy by Boss Chow to increase its value, and when Red Bean Pudding resurfaces again, the group begins to plot their final heist with the very same painting from France all those years ago.